 Tirzepatide is a synthetic peptide, a dual gastric inhibitory polypeptide (GIP) and glucagon-like peptide 1 (GLP-1) receptor agonist.
 It is composed of 39 amino acids and is an analog of the gastric inhibitory polypeptide.
 Functionally, it stimulates insulin release from the pancreas and leads to a reduction of hyperglycemia.
 In addition, Tirzepatide also increases the levels of adiponectin.
 Its dual agonism ability leads to a more significant reduction of hyperglycemia than GLP-1 agonist agents alone and lowers the user's appetite.

 How does the program work?

 Weekly subcutaneous injections (usually in the abdomen) are administered with a step-up program.

-Hallandale Pharmacy Dosing Guidelines (10mg/ml - 1ml vial of Tirzepatide)
+Pharmacy Dosing Guidelines (5mg/0.5ml - 3ml vial(s) of Tirzepatide)